 1) The simple but oh-so-clever name, which expresses the universal and unisex appeal of the scent.

-2) The elastic band on the bottle, a nod to the most exposed underwear waistband ever.
+2) The elastic band on the bottle, is a nod to the most exposed underwear waistband ever.

-3) It’s vegan and clean formula.
+3) It’s the vegan and clean formula.
 Many of the brand’s fragrances still use animal by-products.

 4) Featuring notes of organic orange, blue tea accord, and cedarwood, the juice ain’t going to win any awards for complexity.
 But it sure is pleasant in a clean, fresh, and undemanding way.

 Pin on Pinterest

 Richard Goller is a fragrance and grooming blogger.
 His blog is called Fragroom.
 A senior editor with 20 years' experience, his blog allows him to combine two of his passions: engaging content and the always-intriguing world of fragrances.
 When he isn't blogging, you'll find Richard indulging in his newly found passion for balcony gardening.